 All of our employees have the app on their Smartphone.
-Whether they are lost, or don't know what to do, or what direction of travel the guy before them farmed it, all they have to do is pull up their phone.
+Whether they are lost, or don't know what to do... all they have to do is pull up their phone.

 Automatic Activity Recording also makes our farm manager's job so much easier—he just gets on at the end of the day and make sure it got recorded.
 FarmLogs saves us from doing a lot of extra paperwork.
 It's wonderful.

 During our organic inspection, we have to make all of our records available to the inspector.
 When the inspector shows up, all I have to do is show him my iPhone or my iPad, and he can see all of our perfect record keeping of the who, what, where, and why on each and every one of our 480 fields that we have.
 It’s so much more convenient to be able to use a tablet versus the two 5 1/2 inch binders that we used to keep.